charliewang95/plm/README.md

 ## To deploy on test server

-* Go to ~/../pcm by running "cd ~/../pcm", then run "sudo npm run start-dev".
+* Go to ~/../plm by running "cd ~/../pcm", then run "sudo npm run start-dev".
 To view the content, go to http://vcm-2738.vm.duke.edu:3000 in your browser

+* Hint: if you see permission denied when trying to run commands in the plm directory, run "sudo chmod -R 777 ." inside the directory and the problem should go away